Final Fantasy Crystal Chronicles: The Crystal Bearers: Development

-Main protagonist Layle was designed to be relatable and personable so he could carry both the action-adventure gameplay and the wider narrative.
+The main protagonist Layle was designed to be relatable and personable so he could carry both the action-adventure gameplay and the wider narrative.
 The complete lack of weapons for Layle was so younger players could easily play the game, as he would not come off as visually violent compared to other Final Fantasy characters.
 The graphical style of the game was intended to be more mature to match the concept of a single concept.
 Toshiyuki Itahana stated he wants a more "world weary" protagonist, and wanted him to seem rugged, which influenced the hair design of the character.
-The game is intended to feature a more "mature" design to help bolster the heroic structure of the story.
+The game features a more "mature" design to help bolster the heroic structure of the story.
 Kawazu notes that the game should be enjoyable for even people just watching the game being played, and included shot changes every few seconds, a news ticker-type information feed on the bottom.
 He also noted that the protagonist had to look attractive in case the mothers of younger players saw them playing the game.
 One of the design changes that were initially opposed by the design team was the changing of character heights from "three heads high" to six.
 Game artist Itahana wanted to make "an exhilarating tale of this great hero set against sweeping blue skies", which influenced many decisions in game design and story.
 As a compromise to the Lilties's more traditional body types, a variety of types were included ranging from more traditional stocky builds to more humanoid characters like Althea.
 The costumes were designed to depart from the series' standard Western fantasy theme, with rugged outfits meant to exemplify adventure.
 Itahana took several trips to local hardware stores for inspiration.
-The early American aesthetic dominating the game was inspired by many on the team liking early Hoolywood western movies.
+The early American aesthetic dominating the game was inspired by many on the team liking early Hoolywood western films.

 Music

 The music of The Crystal Bearers was composed Hidenori Iwasaki and Ryo Yamazaki, with series composer Kumi Tanioka only making a small contribution due to her commitments composing the soundtracks for both My Life as a Darklord and Echoes of Time.
 Iwasaki and Yamazaki originally wanted to emulate Tanioka's style with their work on The Crystal Bearers, but Kawazu and Itahana persuaded them to change into an acoustic style inspired by American music.
 The music was intended to be different from traditional Final Fantasy, and was designed to be more "popular" and modern, and included country and western music.
-This approach, like the clothing and world design, was inspired by early Hollywood movies.
+This approach, like the clothing and world design, was inspired by early Hollywood films.